matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 }
 ```

 This is a very simple governance contract.
-It sets the creator of the contract as the single governor and can send calls to the zkSync smart contract.
+It sets the creator of the contract as the single governor and has a function that can send calls to the zkSync smart contract.

 ### Deploy L1 governance contract